-The aim of the campaign is to show the faces and stories of those suffering from ME/CFS so that those who are in charge of allocating research funds cannot deny the widespread devastation this disease has inflicted on so many for so long.
+“Humans of Chronic Illness” is our take on the popular “Humans of New York” photoblog.
+The aim of this archive is to show the faces and stories of those suffering from ME/CFS, Long Covid, and other post-infection diseases so that those who are in charge of allocating research funds cannot deny the widespread devastation this disease has inflicted on so many patients, caregivers, and families.

-ME/CFS affects as many as 2.5 million Americans and up to 24 million people across the world.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a chronic, complex, neuroimmune disease that profoundly limits the health and productivity of patients and is often triggered by an infection.
+This disease affects as many as 24 million people across the world.
 People with ME/CFS experience a wide spectrum of disability, ranging from mild symptoms to those who are unable to work at all.
-No two experiences with ME/CFS are the same, and in order to truly understand and begin finding a cure for this disease, we must ensure that your experiences are heard.
+No two experiences with ME/CFS are the same.

-ME/CFS is not psychiatric in nature and it is not synonymous with “chronic fatigue.”
-For decades, mischaracterization of the disease has profoundly impacted scientific research and medical care, leaving patients misunderstood and without the support they need.
-Many patients have even been falsely advised to pursue graded exercise therapy, or GET, which has actually been shown to exacerbate ME/CFS symptoms.
-If you have received harmful or misleading information about ME/CFS, we want to hear from you.
+ME/CFS Long Covid, and other infection-associated complex chronic illnesses are not psychosomatic or psychiatric in nature.
+For decades, mischaracterization of post-infection diseases has profoundly impacted scientific research and medical care, leaving patients misunderstood and without the support they need.
+Many ME/CFS patients, for example, have even been falsely advised to pursue graded exercise therapy, or GET, which has actually been shown to exacerbate symptoms.
+Diagnosis can be delayed by medical gaslighting and dismissal of symptoms.
+Patients of Color face racism and discrimination that greatly impact their health outcomes.
+If you have received harmful or misleading information about your illness, we want to hear from you.

 A few suggestions:

 - The best stories share your personal experiences and do not read like a medical chart.
-How would you describe your journey with ME/CFS to an old friend you have not seen in many years and have only a few minutes with?
+How would you describe your journey to a friend?
 What is your life like with the disease?
 How has it affected those around you?

 Please contact us with any questions at email@example.com.